 This quick start guide provides you with the basic information to configure CloudM Migrate for a migration to and from Google Vault.
 It is highly recommended that you read the documentation in full for your platforms in order to understand all of the options available to you during a migration.

 Additionally, any original folder structure from Vaulted files will be lost when migrating.
 Google exports all files into a zip file with their original folder structure stripped.
-As a result, CloudM migrate what is provided by Google and simply drop exported files into the destination root by default, or a top level folder if specified in the general config setting 'Top Level Folder'.
+As a result, you can migrate what is provided by Google and simply drop exported files into the destination root by default, or a top level folder, if specified in the general config setting 'Top Level Folder'.

-Vault file migrations can only be done to 'User' import object type.
+Vault file migrations can only be done to 'User' import object types.
 Shared drive or SharePoint site imports are not currently allowed.

 Software Requirements